/ Girolibero / to cycle bike paths bikes and accessories travel by bike

 7,400 km

-North Cape (Norway) to Valletta (Malta)
+From North Cape in Norway to Valletta in Malta

 Eurovelo 8 The Mediterranean Way